fetchai/agents-aea/docs/quickstart.md

 ### Create a new AEA

-First create a new AEA project and enter it.
+First, create a new AEA project and enter it.
 ``` bash
 aea create my_first_aea
 cd my_first_aea